-23 Registration
+Registration

-Are PII owners and/or processors of PII required to register with the supervisory authority?
+25 Are PII owners or processors of PII required to register with the supervisory authority?
 Are there any exemptions?

-There is no need for PII controllers or processors to register with the INAI; however, the INAI has the authority to request a surprise inspection to monitor that PII controllers are complying with the Law and Regulations.
+There is no need for PII controllers or processors to register with the National Institute of Transparency, Access to Information and Personal Data Protection (INAI); however, the INAI has the authority to request a surprise inspection to monitor that PII controllers are complying with the Federal Law for the Protection of Personal Data and Regulations.

-24 Formalities
+Formalities

-What are the formalities for registration?
+26 What are the formalities for registration?